tehwave/gm48.net-oauth2-gms2/README.md

 You must use token for authentication to the gm48.net API, and as such, the online leaderboard functionality.

+### Retrieving information about the authenticated user

+The authenticated user information is available via an GET request to `https://gm48.net/api/v4/user/me`.

+This library does not currently have any functionality out-of-the-box to help you retrieve this information.

+That's on the 📝 TODO list.

 ### Scores & Leaderboards

 Please refer to the [gm48.net Leaderboards for GameMaker Studio 2 repository](https://github.com/tehwave/gm48.net-leaderboards-gms2) for implementation.